End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Results

-\subsection{Qualitative results}
+\subsection{Qualitative Results:}

-When we trained POET-R50 with the loss in Equation~\eqref{eq:hungarian} as well as the cross-validated hyperparameters, we found that class, keypoint, visibility and center loss decreased (Figure~\ref{fig:losses}).
-We then checked if the predictions were accurate on test images.
-Figure~\ref{fig:example_imgs} depicts predictions of POET-R50 on example images form COCO-val.
-Furthermore, we plot failure cases and conclude that POET can successfully tackle the problem of multi-instance pose estimation.
+When we trained POET-R50 on COCO with the proposed loss (Eq.~\ref{eq:hungarian}) as well as the cross-validated hyperparameters, we found that class, keypoint, visibility, center and delta loss decreased (Figure~\ref{fig:losses}).
+When visualizing predictions of this POET-R50 model for COCO-val, we saw that POET can successfully tackle the problem of multi-instance pose estimation (Figure~\ref{fig:example_imgs}).
+Next we quantified the performance.

-\subsection{Quantitative evaluation}
+\subsection{Quantitative Evaluation:}

-Firstly, to quantify the performance, we calculated mAP over learning and found that it reaches high performance (Figure~\ref{fig:mAPevolution}).
+Firstly, to quantify the performance, we computed mAP over the learning period and found that it reaches high performance (Figure~\ref{fig:mAPevolution}).
 Next, we compare our results to state-of-the-art methods on COCO test-dev (Table~\ref{table_results_sota}).
 We split the methods into top-down and bottom-up approaches and report numbers without multi-scale testing or extra training data in order to have a fair comparison.
 We find that POET-R50 performs competitively with other bottom-up methods for large humans ($AP_L$), but has lower performance for small/medium humans.

-We reason that this is due to larger stride for the encoders in all strong methods (e.g. $\geq 4$, see Table\ref{table_results_sota}), which contributes to inferior spatial resolution at the input to the transformer.
+We reasoned that this is due to larger stride for the encoders in all strong methods (e.g. $\geq 4$, see Table\ref{table_results_sota}), which contributes to inferior spatial resolution at the input to the transformer.
 Transformers scale quadratically $\mathcal{O}((H\cdot W/S^2)^2)$ in the input dimensions, and thus increasing the stride is costly.
 In order to demonstrate the powerful potential of our method, in comparison to previous methods, we next compare POET to baseline models with ResNet backbones (and varying strides).
+We chose associative embedding (AE)~\cite{newell2017associative,mmpose2020} as the model to compare to, as this method was proven to be a strong bottom-up method and currently is state-of-the-art when applied with the high resolution backbone HigherHRNet~\cite{cheng2020higherhrnet}.
+We created baseline models that were trained with the same pretrained ResNet backbones, input image sizes and similar data augmentation.
+We varied the overall stride of the ResNet backbones for AE from $4$ to up to $32$, to assure that both methods receive the same feature dimensions as input.
+POET outperforms the baseline methods (with the same stride) by a large margin and (for stride 16) is better than the baseline models even with stride $4$, which provides evidence that the transformer head is suitable to learn multiple poses in an image, even from low-resolution feature maps (Figure~\ref{fig:results_baseline}).
+Future work could focus on more efficient models to leverage smaller strides.